Arkaeriit/dotfiles/vim/custom_help/custom_help.md

 * `:DevzatCopy` copies the text to be pasted in the Devzat chat-room.
 * `kj` leaves insert mode.
 * `²` leaves insert mode as well.
-* `ế` gets back the ² that is used for leaving inser.
+* `ế` gets back the ² that is used for leaving insert.
 * `<C-R>` in insert mode insert a raw key (`<C-V>` in normal Vim).
 * `<C-T>` in insert mode insert a tab.
 * `<leader><F6>` cut the current line to the ruler.